mediachain/mediachain/rfc/mediachain-rfc-2.md

 Level-1 certificates, problems of this nature should be treated as external attacks and be detectable by system monitoring processes.
-This type of attack is indicative of either a serious software bug or a possible compromise of the misbehaving node, in which case operator intervention is required for resolution and key revocation.
+This type of attack is indicative of either a serious software bug or a possible compromise of the misbehaving nodes, in which case operator intervention is required for resolution and key revocation.

 ### Scaling Limits